Long-range current-induced spin accumulation in chiral crystals: Results and Discussion

 where $E_{\uparrow, \downarrow}$ denote bands with $\uparrow, \downarrow$ spin projections, respectively.
 The Eq.(\ref{spin_band}) satisfies the shifting property

-proposed by Berenevig \textit{et al.}, which implies that the Fermi surfaces consists of two circles, shifted by magic-shifting vector $\bm{Q} = 2 m\alpha_z/\hbar^2$.\cite{berenevigpst} Following the analysis similar to the one for the Rashba-Dresselhaus model with equal SOC parameters,\cite{berenevigpst} we identify the existence of the $SU(2)$ symmetry of the Hamiltonian in Eq.(\ref{hamiltonian}), which is robust against disorder and Coulomb interaction and can give rise to, ideally, infinite spin lifetime along the $z$-direction (see Fig. 5).
+proposed by Berenevig \textit{et al.}, which implies that the Fermi surfaces consists of two circles, shifted by magic-shifting vector $\mathbf{Q} = 2 m\alpha_z/\hbar^2$.\cite{berenevigpst} Following the analysis similar to the one for the Rashba-Dresselhaus model with equal SOC parameters,\cite{berenevigpst} we identify the existence of the $SU(2)$ symmetry of the Hamiltonian in Eq.(\ref{hamiltonian}), which is robust against disorder and Coulomb interaction and can give rise to, ideally, infinite spin lifetime along the $z$-direction (see Fig. 5).
 The presence of the weak SOC along the $x$ and $y$ directions, perturbs the exact $SU(2)$ symmetry.
-The emergence of the \textit{near persistent spin helix} explains the finite, but sizable spin relaxation length suggested in the chiral crystals,\cite{crnb3s6, disilicides} conceiving a more complete picture of the possible CISS response.
+The \textit{near persistent spin helix} yields the finite, but sizable spin relaxation length and makes possible the detection of the spin accumulation induced by the electric current in the bulk chiral crystals.\cite{crnb3s6, disilicides}

-In summary, we calculated the spin accumulation that originates from the radial spin texture of chiral materials, using for the first time the accurate DFT-based approach.
-By analyzing two different materials, Te and TaSi$_2$, studied experimentally in the context of CISS, we showed that the current-induced spin accumulation is the plausible explanation of its mechanism.
-The reversal of sign associated with different chiralities is naturally ensured by the fact that the left- and right-handed crystals are related through the inversion symmetry operation, which yields exactly opposite spin polarization of all the bands in the two enantiomers.
-We also proved via the analysis of the calculated spin textures and a general Weyl Hamiltonian, that the chiral materials can host the quasi-persistent spin helix that emerges in the real space as a consequence of the crystal symmetry.
-It protects spins against scattering and ensures a sizable spin relaxation length, which seems to be in line with the recent observation of micrometer-range spin transport associated with CISS.
-The possibility of electric generation of spin accumulation intrinsically linked to the long spin lifetime will have important implications for spintronics devices.
+In summary, we calculated the collinear Rashba-Edelstein effect originating from radial spin textures, using for the first time the accurate DFT-based approach that allowed us estimate the induced magnetic moment per unit cell for two representative chiral materials Te and TaSi$_2$.
+While the values and dependence on chemical potential calculated for the former are in agreement with the recent experiments, confirming that the observed chirality-dependent charge-to-spin conversion indeed originates from spin accumulation,\cite{tellurium_main, nanowires} our approach implemented in PAOFLOW will allow for further calculations of spin transport in materials studied experimentally.
+Importantly, we also proved via the analysis of the calculated spin textures and a general Weyl Hamiltonian, that the chiral materials can host the quasi-persistent spin helix emerging in the real space as a consequence of the crystal symmetry.
+It protects spins against scattering and ensures a sizable spin relaxation length, which seems to be in line with the recent observation of micrometer-range spin transport.
+This makes the collinear REE different from the conventional one, where the bulk spin accumulation gets easily randomized.
+The possibility of electric generation of spin accumulation, preserving at the same time the long spin lifetime, will have important implications for spintronics devices.